rosedj1/CMSOfficeHours/Programming/Python/Basics.md

 - useful for "for loops"
 xrange is faster and requires less memory, but has less versatility

-Ternary operator:
+Python's "ternary" operator:

 ```python
 [on_true] if [expression] else [on_false]
 ```

-How to check the type of an object:
+Check the type of an object:

 ```python
 isinstance(obj, float)